 Respect for All Week

-During Respect for All Week, schools across will have the opportunity to highlight and build upon ongoing programs to help students, staff and communities gain a better understanding of diversity.
-Schools may also start new initiatives that promote respect for diversity and focus on preventing bullying, intimidation, and bias-based harassment.
-Your child’s school is also encouraged to promote acceptance and understanding through theme-based lessons and activities.
-Suggested themes include:
+During Respect for All Week, February 12 -16, 2024, schools across the city had the opportunity to highlight and build upon ongoing programs to help students, staff, and communities gain a better understanding of diversity.
+Schools also started new initiatives that promote respect for diversity and focus on preventing bullying, intimidation, and bias-based harassment.
+Your child’s school was also encouraged to promote acceptance and understanding through theme-based lessons and activities.
+Suggested themes included:

 - Celebrating Kindness/Be an Ally